cstirry/milk-stash/README.md

 # Milk Stash Calculator app

-Streamlit app calculates milk stash requirements based on various inputs including current storage, expected weaning schedule, and expected consumption.

-### Prerequisites

-- Docker

-### Installing
+This is a repository for a Streamlit app designed to calculate estimated needs for formula and pumped milk storage, aiding in effective planning and resource management.

+You can interact with the web interface by either using the deployed Streamlit app or running the app locally.

+### Run the app locally with Docker

 1. Clone the repository
 2. Build the Docker image: